-Philosophy of the Student Conduct Review Board (SCRiB)
+Philosophy of the Student Conduct Review Board (SCRB)

 Composition of the Board

-The Student Conduct Review Board (SCRiB) shall be comprised of the President, Vice President, and twenty elected members — five from each of the first-year, sophomore, junior, and senior classes.
-The SCRiB is advised by the Office of Student Conduct and Responsibility.
-If a SCRiB representative feels that they cannot hear the case objectively, the representative shall disqualify themselves from the hearing.
+The Student Conduct Review Board (SCRB) shall be comprised of the President, Vice President, and twenty elected members — five from each of the first-year, sophomore, junior, and senior classes.
+The SCRB is advised by the Office of Student Conduct and Responsibility (OSCAR).
+If a SCRB representative feels that they cannot hear the case objectively, the representative shall disqualify themselves from the hearing.
 A quorum of five must be present to hold a hearing.
 The others shall be reserved in the event of an appeal.
-SCRiB members will select (from within the SCRiB), a Hearing Coordinator, a Sanctions Coordinator, a Secretary, and a Treasurer.
+SCRB members will select (from within the SCRB), a Hearing Coordinator, a Sanctions Coordinator, a Secretary, and a Treasurer.

-1. The SCRiB President receives the Incident Report and will contact the accused student about the scheduled date and time of the hearing.
+1. The SCRB President receives the Incident Report and will contact the accused student about the scheduled date and time of the hearing.

 2. All those in attendance introduce themselves by their name and their role in the hearing.

 3. The Hearing Chair reminds all present about adherence to the Honor Code, and about the standard of evidence used, which is preponderance of evidence.

 4. The Hearing Chair reads the charges to the accused student, who pleads “Responsible” or “Not Responsible” after each charge.
 (If the accused student pleads “Responsible” to all charges, the hearing may move directly into the sanctioning phase.)

 5. The incident documentation is read by the Hearing Chair.